Southern European borrowing costs jump on banks, growth worries

 Nevertheless, analysts said it should provide some support for Irish bonds.

 “There almost seems to be a virtuous circle for that country,” said RIA Capital Markets bond strategist Nick Stamenkovic.
 “Obviously you have the elections coming up so you might see investors taking a more cautious stance but the underlying fundamentals are very positive.”
-(Editing by Nigel Stephenson and Richard Balmforth)
+(Editing by Nigel Stephenson)